 - Use WWAR to predict – I utilized the WWAR stat inside SPSS to predict the free agent pay for 2017

-I took the output from SSPS, created my projections, and uploaded the data to qlikview.
+I took the output from SSPS predictive analytics, created my projections, and uploaded the data to Qlikview.
 Here are few things I found:

 Let’s start with what the model says are the best contracts for major league team.
 At the very top of the list is Justin Turner.
 My model projects that Mr. Turners value during free agency was almost 23 million dollars but the Dodgers signed him for an annual salary of 16 million, a discount of about 7 million dollars.
 This discount for the dodgers has only gotten better, Justin Turner is having an excellent 2017 season.